James Bay: Geography

 James Bay represents the southern extent of the Arctic Archipelago Marine ecozone.
-While the coastal areas are primarily in the Hudson Plains, the northeastern coast bordering Quebec is in the Taiga Shield ecozone.
-This rocky and hilly eastern shore forms the western edge of the Canadian Shield in Quebec and as such, the main habitat is boreal forest of the Eastern Canadian Shield taiga ecoregion.
-The western shore, however, is characterised by broad tundra lowlands that are an extension of the Hudson Bay Lowlands, and the vegetation is mostly muskeg bog.
+While the coastal areas are primarily in the Hudson Plains, the northeastern coast along Quebec is in the Taiga Shield ecozone.
+This rocky and hilly eastern shore forms the western edge of the Canadian Shield in Quebec and the main habitat is boreal forest of the Eastern Canadian Shield taiga ecoregion.
+The western shore in Ontario is characterised by broad tundra lowlands that are an extension of the Hudson Bay Lowlands, and the vegetation is mostly muskeg bog.
 A large portion of this area is part of the Polar Bear Provincial Park.
-Ringed seals are common elsewhere along James Bay and polar bears can be seen hunting the seals as prey.
+Ringed seals are common elsewhere along James Bay and are hunted by polar bears.
 Beluga whales within James Bay basin could be distinct from those found in Hudson Bay.

-Hundreds of rivers flow into James Bay.
-The geography of the region gives many of them similar characteristics.
+Hundreds of rivers flow into James Bay, with many characteristics in common.
 They tend to be wide and shallow near the Bay (in the James Bay Lowlands), whereas they are steeper and narrower farther upstream (as they pour off the Canadian Shield).
 For a larger list of waterways in the region, see list of Hudson Bay rivers.

 Hannah Bay

 Hannah Bay is the southernmost bay of James Bay.
 Here the Kesagami and Harricana Rivers flow into James Bay.
-About 238 km^{2} is protected under the Migratory Birds Convention Act of Canada as the Hannah Bay Bird Sanctuary.
-This sanctuary has also been designated as a Wetland of International Importance under the Ramsar Convention since May 1987.
+About 238 km2 is protected under the Migratory Birds Convention Act of Canada as the Hannah Bay Bird Sanctuary.
+This sanctuary has been designated as a Wetland of International Importance under the Ramsar Convention since May 1987.

 The shores in this area are a mixture of intertidal mud, sand, and salt flats, estuarine waters, intertidal marshes, freshwater ponds, swamps, and forested peatlands.
 These elements make an abundance of wildlife.

 Islands

-James Bay contains numerous islands.
-The largest of the islands is Akimiski Island, which covers 3002 km2.
+James Bay contains numerous islands; the largest is Akimiski Island, which covers 3002 km2.

-All of northern Ontario and northern Quebec were part of the Hudson Bay Company's proprietary colony of Rupert's Land, and after Rupert's Land was purchased by Canada in 1869, the area became part of the North-West Territories (NWT).
-In the late 19th and early 20th centuries, Canada transferred much of the NWT to Ontario and Quebec, thus forming modern northern Ontario and northern Quebec.
-However, all of the islands in Hudson Bay and James Bay remained part of the NWT.
-Following the partition of the NWT in 1999, the islands in Hudson Bay and James Bay were transferred to the new territory of Nunavut.
+All of northern Ontario and northern Quebec were part of the Hudson Bay Company's proprietary colony of Rupert's Land, and after Rupert's Land was transferred to Canada in 1869, the area became part of the North-West Territories (NWT).
+In the late 19th and early 20th centuries, the federal government transferred much of the NWT to the central provinces, forming modern Northern Ontario and Northern Quebec.
+However, all of the islands in Hudson Bay and James Bay remained part of the NWT until its the partition of the NWT in 1999, when the islands were transferred to the new territory of Nunavut.